spatie/laravel-newsletter/README.md

 Newsletter::getMember('lord.vetinari@discworld.com');
 ```

+For MailCoach, this will return an instance of `Spatie\Mailcoach\Resources|Subscriber`
-This will return an array with information on the subscriber.
-If there's no one subscribed with that
+For MailChimp, this will return an array with information on the subscriber.

-e-mail address the function will return `false`
+If there's no one subscribed with that e-mail address the function will return `false`

 There's also a convenience method to check if someone is already subscribed: